Cooking Thermometers: Buying Guide, Reviews, And Ratings,

 But the devil is in the details.
 You need a tight cooker so air doesn't leak in or out.
 Weber Kettles and Weber Smokey Mountains work well, as do most ceramic and kamado grills.

-Introduced in October 2011, the PartyQ is a very clever inexpensive thermostat device made by BBQ Guru, the pioneering inventor of thermostat controllers for grills and smokers.
+The PartyQ is a very clever inexpensive thermostat device made by BBQ Guru, the pioneering inventor of thermostat controllers for grills and smokers.
 Their high-end models are popular on the competition circuit, and I'm sure this one will catch on big with that crowd because it is simple and inexpensive.
 But it also belongs in your back yard.
-It is the perfect companion to any grill or smoker that can be close to leakproof near the coals, like a Weber Kettle, Weber Smokey Mountain, all Kamado Smokers, and many cabinet style cookers.
-Their website lists a number of grills it fits.
+It is the perfect companion to any grill or smoker that can be close to leakproof near the coals such as the Weber Kettle, Weber Smokey Mountain, all Kamado Smokers, and many cabinet style cookers.

 You place the thermocouple thermometer probe into the cooking chamber and attach it to the cooking grates with its alligator clip.
 The other end is attached to a controller that you can set for whatever temp you want.
 The controller is attached to a small blower that turns on and off depending on the air temp temp in the cooker.
 The PartyQ runs on four AA batteries.
 Its competitor, the iQue (below), needs to be plugged into a wall outlet.

 On the Weber Kettle, the blower needs to go through a 1" hole that you drill in the grill.
 Their website and printed materials show it mounted at the bottom, below the charcoal grate, but that is on a Weber Smokey Mountain.
 I had problems with ash getting into the fan and with it blowing ash around down there.
-Since then I have drilled several holes in my old trusty 15 year old kettle testing locations (now I have an excuse to buy a new Weber Performer Kettle!), and, if your lid fits tightly, it can go pretty much anywhere between the cooking grate and the charcoal grate (right).
-I have had great luck with pairing this device with the Smokenator (right).
+Since then I have drilled several holes in my old trusty 15 year old kettle testing locations (now I have an excuse to buy a new Weber Performer Kettle!), and, if your lid fits tightly, it can go pretty much anywhere below the cooking grate and above the charcoal grate.
+Just keep it close to the cooking grate so ash doesn't get into the fan.
+I have had great luck with pairing this device with the Smokenator.
 The two make your cheap kettle into a serious smoker.

 On a Weber Smokey Mountain the PartyQ fits into an intake hole in the bottom without drilling, you just have to block off the other holes with aluminum foil or the heat resistant tape they include in the box.
 Many ceramic grills have ports built in for this type of device.
 They have a deflector for the PartyQ that keeps ash out, but it requires drilling a much bigger hole.